aditya2894DS/C-_workspace/ReadMe.md

     > - std::cout << "Value: " << number << std::endl;
     > - std::cout << "Address: " << ptr << std::endl;

-2. The ampersand symbol is also used in variable declarations to declare reference variables.
+2. The ampersand symbol is also used in **variable declarations to declare reference variables**.
 A reference is an alias or alternative name for an existing variable.
 By using an ampersand in a variable declaration, you can create a reference variable that refers to the same memory location as the original variable.
    > - int number = 5;
    > - int& ref = number;  // 'ref' is a reference to 'number'
    > - std::cout << "Original: " << number << std::endl;